typedb/typedb/spec.md

 This section first describes the pattern matching language of TypeDB, which relies on _variables_.

-## Basics: Patterns, variables, concept maps, satisfaction
+## Basics: Patterns, variables, concept rows, satisfaction

 ### Statements, patterns